AdamLy95/pose-estimation-python/README.md

 Recommended to run with Python 3.6+

 Install using pip :
-'pip install -r requirements"
+> pip install -r requirements

 ### Running

 Try to run main.py from your virtual environment
-< 'python main.py'
+> python main.py

 or if you run directly

-< 'python3 main.py'
+> python3 main.py

 ## Authors